circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 Every layer built in a previous job will be accessible in the Remote Docker Environment.
 However, in some cases your job may run in a clean environment, even if the configuration specifies `docker_layer_caching: true`.

-If you run many parallel jobs for the same project that depend on the same environment, all of them will be provided with a Remote Docker environment.
+If you run many concurrent jobs for the same project that depend on the same environment, all of them will be provided with a Remote Docker environment.
 Docker Layer Caching guarantees that jobs will have exclusive Remote Docker Environments that other jobs cannot access.
 However, some of the jobs may have cached layers, some may not have cached layers, and not all of the jobs will have identical caches.

 **Note:** Previously DLC was enabled via the `reusable: true` key.
 The `reusable` key is deprecated in favor of the `docker_layer_caching` key.
 In addition, the `exclusive: true` option is deprecated and all Remote Docker VMs are now treated as exclusive.
 This means that when using DLC, jobs are guaranteed to have an exclusive Remote Docker Environment that other jobs cannot access.